 Another of the best tools for bloggers is the Akismet WordPress spam plugin to help block spam comments and contact form submissions.
 You might think that spammers won’t find your brand new blog.
 But believe me, spammers and bots will find you before real visitors do.

 Lastly, as a blogger, you will end up having to manage a lot of passwords.
-Each of which needs to be secure.
+Each of which needs to be kept secure.
 Using weak passwords will only increase the risk of your blog getting hacked.
-Learn how the password manager LastPass can help you out with creating strong passwords and remembering them all!

 Are you wondering when you’ll get to actually writing some content?
 This is one of the reasons blogging is more hard work than it looks!
 There’s a lot more to do than just writing.